x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 - **Manage mailbox archive**: Use this option to enable or disable the archive mailbox.

 - **Set recipient limit**: This setting controls the maximum number of recipients the user can send a message to.
-Specify the maximum number of recipients in the Maximum recipients text box .
+Specify the maximum number of recipients in the **Maximum recipients** text box.
 In Exchange Online, the limit is 500 recipients.

 - **Recover deleted items**: Administrators can search for and recover deleted email messages in a user's mailbox.
 This includes items that are permanently deleted (purged) by a person by using the Recover Deleted Items feature in Outlook or Outlook on the web (formerly known as Outlook Web App), or items deleted by an automated process, such as the retention policy assigned to user mailboxes.
 In these situations, the purged items can't be recovered by a user.
 But administrators can recover purged messages if the deleted item retention period for the item hasn't expired.
 Administrators can search for deleted items based on Time or Subject Line or Item type.